-Third, the Auction 105 Comment Public Notice proposes to modify the bidding activity rules that were used in prior Commission clock auctions to provide a safeguard against a bidder losing bidding eligibility under certain circumstances.
-Specifically, the proposal is to allow a bidder to submit bids with associated bidding activity greater than its current bidding eligibility, up to a certain limit.
+Second, the bidding activity rules that were used in prior Commission clock auctions are modified to provide a safeguard against a bidder losing bidding eligibility under certain circumstances.
+Specifically, a bidder is allowed to submit bids with associated bidding activity greater than its current bidding eligibility, up to a certain limit.
 However, as in other Commission clock auctions, the bidder's activity as applied by the bidding system during bid processing would never exceed the bidder's current bidding eligibility.

-Section 2 describes the election to bid at the CMA level that occurs prior to the start of bidding.
-Section 3 describes the bids and the bidding rules.
-Section 4 describes the calculations for the bidding information shown to bidders, including bidding information related to the proposed modification to the activity rule.
-Section 5 describes how bids are processed after a round, including the exception to the "no excess supply" rule for CMA-level bids.
-Section 6 describes the stopping rule.
-Section 7 describes how the system sets up the next round if the stopping rule is not met at the end of a round.
+Section 2 of this guide describes the bids and the bidding rules.
+Section 3 describes the calculations for the bidding information shown to bidders, including bidding information related to the modification to the activity rule.
+Section 4 describes how bids are processed after a round.
+Section 5 describes the stopping rule.
+Section 6 describes how the system sets up the next round if the stopping rule is not met at the end of a round.
 This includes calculating the bidder's eligibility for the following round and calculating prices for the following round.
+Section 7 describes how final payments and per-license prices are calculated at the conclusion of the auction.